-If you plan to get Costa Rica residency you’ll be able to easily travel back to the US and Europe.
+If you plan to get Costa Rica residency, you’ll be able to travel back to the US and Europe easily.

 Economically stable with a high standard of living ranked higher than other larger countries in Latin America and the Caribbean.

 Because of its great political and financial stability, Costa Rica has a thriving economy with a high standard of living.
-According to the United Nations Development Index, it is ranked much higher than other larger countries in Latin America and the Caribbean.
+The United Nations Development Index ranks it much higher than other larger countries in Latin America and the Caribbean.
 It is one of the most stable countries in Latin America and the Caribbean and enjoys some of the world’s highest levels of social progress, including basic education and literacy rates.
 Those with residency in Costa Rica will find that prices are higher than in other Central American countries.
-However most believe that the higher standard of living justifies the extra expense.
+However, most believe that the higher standard of living justifies the extra expense.

 No language barrier – English is widely spoken in Costa Rica!

 Costa Rica can be a little intimidating for those who do not speak Spanish.
-When you get Costa Rica residency you’ll definitely want to learn some Spanish.
+When you get Costa Rica residency, you’ll want to learn some Spanish.
 In saying that, Costa Rica is the most English-friendly country in Central America.
 Many expats live there for decades without learning Spanish.

 For starters, English is the second official language of Costa Rica and is widely spoken throughout the country by locals.
 While residents are required to learn Spanish in school, they also begin learning English at a young age too so both languages are taught at every grade level in schools around the country.

 The same goes for business and tourism—English is used alongside Spanish because it’s such a popular second language option.
-This means you’ll encounter far fewer language barriers while traveling around Costa Rica than you would elsewhere in Latin America or Central America.
+This means you’ll encounter fewer language barriers while traveling around Costa Rica than elsewhere in Latin America or Central America.